OwenChen2028/ochengine/README.md

 ## Overview

 The following features have been implemented:
-- Rigid body dynamics with position and velocity updates
+- Translational rigid-body dynamics
 - Multiple integration methods (Symplectic Euler and RK4)
-- Collision detection between various shape combinations:
+- Collision detection and resolution between various shapes:
   - Rectangle to rectangle
   - Circle to circle
   - Rectangle to circle
-- Collision resolution with impulse-based physics
 - Position correction to prevent object penetration

 ## Code Structure